GunnarFarneback/CrudePythonTranslator.jl/docs/design.md

   transformations but it does not constitute a syntax tree, so it is difficult to do any really deep analysis of the code.

-* The "SPACE" tokens sometimes get in the way but the value they provide in allowing a trivial rendering of the code is a worthwhile tradeoff.
+* The `SPACE` tokens sometimes get in the way but the value they provide in allowing a trivial rendering of the code is a worthwhile tradeoff.